 - 1) Select the Nearest Airports Page. - 2) Press the FMS Knob, then turn the large FMS Knob to highlight the desired nearest airport.
 The airport is previewed on the map. - 3) Press the APR Softkey; or press the MENU Key, highlight 'Select Approach Window', and press the ENT Key. - 4) Turn the FMS Knob to highlight the desired approach. - 5) Press the LD APR Softkey; or press the MENU Key, highlight 'Load Approach', and press the ENT Key.
-The Approach Loading Page is displayed with the transitions field highlighted. - 6) Turn the FMS Knob to highlight the desired transition, and press the ENT Key. - 7) Barometric Minimums - a) To set 'MINIMUMS', turn the small FMS Knob to select 'BARO', and press the ENT Key.
-Turn the small FMS Knob to select the altitude, and press the ENT Key.
-The 'LOAD?' field is highlighted.
+The Approach Loading Page is displayed with the transitions field highlighted. - 6) Turn the FMS Knob to highlight the desired transition, and press the ENT Key. - 7) Minimums - a) To set 'MINIMUMS', turn the small FMS Knob to select 'BARO' or 'TEMP COMP' or 'RAD ALT', and press the ENT Key.
+Turn the small FMS Knob to select the altitude, and press the ENT Key. - b) If 'TEMP COMP' was selected, the cursor moves to the temperature field.
+Turn the small FMS Knob to select the temperature, and press the ENT Key.

-- b) To skip setting minimums, press the ENT Key.
+- a) To skip setting minimums, press the ENT Key.
 The 'LOAD?' field is highlighted. - 8) Press the ENT Key with 'LOAD?' highlighted to load the approach procedure; or turn the large FMS Knob to highlight 'ACTIVATE' and press the ENT Key to load and activate the approach procedure.
 The system continues navigating the current flight plan until the approach is activated.
 When GPS is not approved for the selected final approach course, the message 'NOT APPROVED FOR GPS' is displayed.
 GPS provides guidance to the approach, but the HSI must to be switched to a NAV receiver to fly the final course of the approach.